Shell Commands

 Directory Changes Don't Persist

-Changing the directory will only be applicable until the command executes and will have no bearing on Forge's working directory.
+Changing the directory will only be applicable until the command executes and will not affect Forge's working directory.
 The cd

 command or any directory navigation within a shell command is temporary and isolated to that specific command execution.